AppliedControlTechniques/AL-Tune/README.md

 # AL-Tune
-A family of methods to effectively tune controllers
+A family of methods to effectively tune controllers (2-parameter controllers)